vidhimakani74/How-well-do-they-know-me/README.md

-# markOne-How well do they know me
+How well do they know me

 It's small CLI quiz app on how well do my friends know me.
 This Quiz was made using javaScript & Node.JS